Mikaila Ulmer’s Social Enterprise Creates a Buzz With Investors and Consumers

 By Chris Olsen

 As she grew older, Mikaila did as budding entrepreneurs have been doing for decades—she started a lemonade stand.
 Only instead of earning money for a new toy or trinket, Mikaila would raise money to save bees.
-She used an old family recipe for flaxseed lemonade from her Great Granny Helen’s cookbook.
-She put her own twist on it, using honey as the sweetener.
+She used an old family recipe for flaxseed lemonade from her Great Granny Helen and sweetened it with honey.
 Mikaila sold her special blend twice a year at local events.
 With each glass of lemonade sold, a portion of the proceeds went directly to nonprofits dedicated to bee preservation and education.

 It wasn’t long before Mikaila’s social venture began to create a buzz.
 She was interviewed by local media about her business and her bee expertise and won the hearts of many who wanted to support her and her cause.
 The public began inquiring about retail locations where they could get Mikaila’s lemonade.
 A local pizza shop offered to sell it if she bottled and labeled it.
 With her mom’s help, Me and The Bees Lemonade officially launched.

 When she was just 8, Mikaila got her first big order from Whole Foods and began selling Me and The Bees Lemonade locally, in Austin stores.
 Two years later, she made a pitch on ABC’s “Shark Tank,” and FUBU founder and CEO Daymond Johns invested $60,000 in Me and The Bees, helping Mikaila expand to more markets.
-More recently, a group of professional football players invested $800,000 in the business.
+Next, a group of professional football players invested $800,000 to help Mikaila grow the business.

-Today, Me and The Bees is available at Whole Foods locations nationwide and on her website.
+Today, Me and The Bees is available at grocery and retail outlets nationwide.
 Mikaila established the Healthy Hive Foundation.
 She has received numerous awards and recognition for her work with bees, as well as her efforts educating young entrepreneurs about making the world a better place through social enterprise.
-She’s met many of her idols, including the Obamas and other business leaders and celebrities she admires.
-Now a teenager, Mikaila is the CEO of her company.
+Mikaila has also written a book, “Bee Fearless: Dream Like a Kid,” and is now the CEO of her company.

-More than a decade after first being stung, Mikaila is still bee-obsessed.
-She envisions her company as a national platform empowering people to help save bees.
+Years after first being stung, Mikaila is still bee obsessed.
+She is growing her company into a national platform empowering people to help save bees.
 And for anyone thinking of starting a business, Mikaila shares this advice: “Don’t be discouraged by life’s little stings, get back up and spread your wings.”

 For more information about Mikaila’s business, visit MeAndTheBees.com.